flyingtommy/A-companion-tutorial-for-the-codes-and-models-in-the-rocking-paper.-/Example1.md

 ---

 ### VIII — Apply Craig-Bampton reduction
-<ins>List the frequency ranges corresponding to the modes you want to retain.</ins>
+⭐List the frequency ranges corresponding to the modes you want to retain.

 (I will insert matlab code here, do not change this line GPT)